-9. Section 40(2) of the FOIA states that the personal information of a third party must not be disclosed if to do so would contravene any of the data protection principles.
-The first principle of the DPA states that personal data must be processed fairly and lawfully.
+10. Section 40(2) of the FOIA states that the personal information of a third party must not be disclosed if to do so would contravene any of the data protection principles.
+The first principle of the Data Protection Act 1998 (the DPA) states that personal data must be processed fairly and lawfully.

-10. 'Personal data' is defined under section 1(1) of the DPA as data which relates to a living individual who can be identified from that data, or from that data and other information which is in the possession of the data controller or is likely to come into the possession of the data controller.

-- 11. In this case, the Trust has argued that disclosure of the compromise agreement (or a list of reasons why it was entered into) would be likely to identify the individual concerned, even if the name of the individual and the date of the agreement were redacted.
-The Commissioner has examined the agreement in this case and accepts this argument.
-There is only one agreement and one individual concerned in this case.
-Even if the name and address of the person and the date of the agreement were redacted, the agreement refers to the circumstances of the case and the Commissioner considers that this detail is likely to lead to identification of the individual concerned or is likely to be related to the individual. - 12.
-The information is therefore personal data because it is information about an individual who has reached a compromise agreement with the Trust.
-The information contains personal data relevant to a private settlement that has been reached between employer and employee. - 13.
+- 11. 'Personal data' is defined under section 1(1) of the DPA as data which relates to a living individual who can be identified from that data, or from that data and other information which is in the possession of the data controller or is likely to come into the possession of the data controller. - 12.
+In this case, the Trust has argued that disclosure of the redacted detail in the compromise agreement is personal data which would be likely to identify the individual concerned (or other individuals).
+In order to comply with the DPA, the Trust has argued that any data that relates to the specifics of the agreement entered into should be removed. - 13.
+The Commissioner has examined the unredacted agreement in this case and accepts this argument.
+The withheld detail relates to the circumstances of the case and is personal data.
+The Commissioner considers that this detail is likely to lead to identification of the individual concerned or is likely to be linked to the individual. - 14.
+The redacted information therefore contains personal data relevant to a private settlement that has been reached between employer and employee. - 15.
 Disclosure of information under the FOIA is not simply to the requester, but to the world at large.
 The requested information is not anonymous statistical data in the sense that any connection between a living individual and the information has been obscured and cannot be recreated, but information with a real and direct relationship to a living person.
-It is therefore necessary to decide whether disclosure would be fair. - 14.
-In considering whether disclosure of the compromise agreement (or a list of reasons why it was entered into) would be unfair and therefore contravene the requirements of the first data protection principle, the Commissioner has taken the following factors into account: - whether the requested information is sensitive personal data; - the consequences of disclosure; - the data subject's reasonable expectations of what would happen to their personal data; - the balance between the rights and freedoms of the data subject and the legitimate interests of the public.
+It is therefore necessary to decide whether disclosure would be fair. - 16.
+In considering whether disclosure of the full compromise agreement (or a list of reasons why it was entered into) would be unfair and therefore contravene the requirements of the first data protection principle, the Commissioner has taken the following factors into account: - whether the requested information is sensitive personal data; - the consequences of disclosure; - the data subject's reasonable expectations of what would happen to their personal data; - the balance between the rights and freedoms of the data subject and the legitimate interests of the public.